llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 ----------------------------------------

-## Feedback: Key point has promise, verbage still off.
+## Human Feedback: Key point has promise, verbage still off.
 Details too long - def no hashtags.
 Results for "Viral Moments" prompt variation... system_role used:
 Identify the most viral-worthy moments from this transcript that would resonate on social media.